jasminepvo/100devs/journal.md

 #### Todays's Progress

-• Continued Class 15 homework - Setup your [portfolio]()✔️<br>
+• Continued Class 15 homework - Setup your [portfolio](./portfolio/index.html)✔️<br>

 #### Thoughts

 • Looked at a couple templates, my OCD/perfectionist is coming out and spent way too much time on this.
 It's so difficult for me to pick one of these and I've been contemplating with the idea of making my own.
-Have friends in town so didn't get much done.
+Have friends in town so didn't get much done.<br>

 ---